nyiaware/CPSC-4900-Blue-Team/README.md

  *******************************************************/
 ```

-Please follow this template for all new and updated files.
-It ensures all team members provide detailed, consistent documentation, improving collaboration and project management.
+This template ensures detailed, consistent documentation, making collaboration and project management smoother for the entire team.